pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 You need to create a YAML configuration file (named `topology.yaml` for example) according to the [configuration file template](https://github.com/pingcap/tiup/blob/master/examples/dm/topology.example.yaml).
 For other scenarios, edit the configuration accordingly.

-The configuration file of a minimal deployment topology (3 DM-masters, 3 DM-workers, and 1 monitoring component) is as follows:
+The configuration file of a minimal deployment topology (3 DM-master instances, 3 DM-worker instances, and 1 monitoring component) is as follows:

 ```yaml
 ---